It's Only TV...but I Like It

 It's Only TV...
 But I Like It is a comedy celebrity panel gameshow about television.
-It originally aired on BBC One from 3 June 1999 through 23 August 2002.
+It originally aired on BBC One from 3 June 1999 to 23 August 2002.
 Its presenter was Jonathan Ross, and the regular team captains were Julian Clary, Jack Dee (series 1 only), and Phill Jupitus.

 Overview

 The teams played through various rounds in order to gain points.
 Whichever team had the most points at the end was declared the winner.
 If both teams had equal points at the end, then the result was declared as a draw with no tie-breaker played.

 Rounds

 There were various rounds played throughout the series, including: